labgrid-project/labgrid/doc/configuration.rst

 Used by:
   - `DockerDriver`_

+.. _udev-matching:

 udev Matching
 ~~~~~~~~~~~~~

-udev matching allows labgrid to identify resources via their udev properties.
+labgrid allows the exporter (or the client-side environment) to match resources
+via udev rules.
 Any udev property key and value can be used, path matching USB devices is
 allowed as well.
-This allows exporting a specific USB hub port or the correct identification of
-a USB serial converter across computers.
+The udev resources become available as soon as they are plugged into the
+computer running the exporter.

 The initial matching and monitoring for udev events is handled by the
 :any:`UdevManager` class.